mgmarlow/start-emacs/README.md

 language that treesit-auto recognizes.

 ### LSP

-> [!Note]
-> Start Emacs does not install the language servers required for Eglot
-> for you.
-Before using LSP, you must have your desired language
-> server installed and available in PATH.

 [Eglot](https://github.com/joaotavora/eglot) is a LSP client that ships with Emacs 29 and maintains a high-level of compatibility with